 - See the following for information on how to leverage additional resources: Multifamily Resource Guide.

 - Make an appointment to meet individually with CMAP staff.
-Developers interested in RHI support for the next round of Illinois Housing Development Authority's Low Income Housing Tax Credits must contact Drew Williams-Clark at email@example.com or 312-386-8800 to schedule a conversation about RHI's parallel application procedures.
+Developers interested in RHI support for the next round of Illinois Housing Development Authority's Low Income Housing Tax Credits must contact Drew Williams-Clark at email@example.com or 312-386-8800 to schedule a conversation about RHI's parallel application procedures by close of business Friday, January 11, 2019.
 Please contact CMAP ASAP.

 - Submit the application for review by the RHI Selection Panel.
 Applications may be submitted at any time if the development does not require Low Income Housing Tax Credits.